Review: Volkswagen T-Cross (2018)

 Of course there's no shortage of small crossovers on the market, but the T-Cross makes a strong case for itself as the best around with a practical interior, excellent refinement and a great 1.0-litre engine.
 It's even reasonably priced against the competition, with prices starting at around £17,000.

 Think of the T-Cross as a crossover version of the Polo and you get the idea of its size.
 Its compact dimensions disguise a surprisingly spacious interior though.
-While its small size makes it great in supermarket car parks, it's big enough inside to make this a viable family car with good room for kids in the back and a decent sixed boot too - larger than a Ford Focus in fact.
+While its small size makes it great in supermarket car parks, it's big enough inside to make this a viable family car with space for kids in the back and a decent sixed boot too - larger than a Ford Focus in fact.

 While the interior is solid and well built, there's quite a lot of hard plastic which is a little disappointing given the 'premium' image.
 There are a few other small things like the exposed bolts for the base of the back seats.